 - Prisoner programs and activities

 To search for driving histories, you will have to do a driving records search.

 Have you ever needed to find criminal records?
 Was it an easy process?
-Dis you do your search online or did you call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your comments could help other people.